Dreaght/gpu-screen-recorder-ui/README.md

-# GPU Screen Recorder Overlay
+# GPU Screen Recorder UI
 A fullscreen overlay UI for [GPU Screen Recorder](https://git.dec05eba.com/gpu-screen-recorder/about/), in the style of ShadowPlay.

 # Dependencies
-GPU Screen Recorder overlay uses meson build system so you need to install `meson` to build GPU Screen Recorder overlay.
+GPU Screen Recorder UI uses meson build system so you need to install `meson` to build GPU Screen Recorder UI.

 ## Build dependencies
-These are the dependencies needed to build GPU Screen Recorder overlay:
+These are the dependencies needed to build GPU Screen Recorder UI:

 * x11 (libx11, libxrandr, libxrender, libxfixes)
 * libglvnd (which provides libgl, libglx and libegl)

 # Installation
 Run `sudo ./install.sh`.
-This will install gsr-overlay to `/usr/bin/gsr-overlay`.
-You can run meson commands manually to install gsr-overlay to another directory.
+This will install gsr-ui to `/usr/bin/gsr-ui`.
+You can run meson commands manually to install gsr-ui to another directory.

 # License
 This software is licensed under GPL3.0-only.
 Files under `fonts/` directory are licensed under `SIL Open Font License`.